Learning Miniature Garden Design from the “Big” Garden Experts

 There’s a brand new garden book that will help us fine-tune our plant choices called Fine Foliage, by Christina Salwitz and Karen Chapman.
 It is an excellent example of how we can learn from full-size-garden experts.

-Fine Foliage is a fantastic and fun little book at 8” x 8” square, and the focus is on – you guessed it – foliage.
+Fine Foliage is a fun little book at 8” x 8” square, and the focus is on – you guessed it – foliage.
 And damn-Fine Foliage at that.
 Christina and Karen have assembled approximately 122 combinations of different types of plants, for sun and shade, plants that can be used in-ground or in containers.
 The best part of the book is the “Why this works” section within every combination.
 Do you want to get inside a couple of designer’s heads to “see” how they think this stuff through?
 You got it right here in this great little resource.

 Christina and Karen have created the perfect demonstration of what we advise – to match or complement the colors of the plants, and mix-up the leaf textures – and this design rule works for the tiniest of gardens too.
 If you’re wondering why your miniature garden doesn’t look right, this could be the case.